Andrew-EKrause/Java-Pong/README.md

 6. In your opened terminal, navigate to the location where you opened the downloaded zip file and make sure you are inside of the "Java-Pong-master" folder.
 (If you are unsure of command line commands, see the resources provided bellow.)<br/>
    -Linux and Max: http://mally.stanford.edu/~sr/computing/basic-unix.html<br/>
    -Windows: https://blogs.umass.edu/Techbytes/2014/11/14/file-navigation-with-windows-command-prompt/
-7. Inside the "Java-Pong-master" folder on your terminal, type the following command: `javac Driver.java`.
+7. Inside the "Java-Pong-master" folder on your terminal, navigate to the "src" folder.
+8. Inside of the "src" folder, type the following command: `javac Driver.java`.
 It is important that you include the "c" at the end of "java" (no spaces).
-8. After typing the command above, type this command: `java Driver.java`.
+9. After typing the command above, type this command: `java Driver.java`.
 Do NOT include a "c" at the end of "java" in this command.
-9. After running the command in the previous step, a separate window should open with the Java Pong Game running on it.
+10. After running the command in the previous step, a separate window should open with the Java Pong Game running on it.
+11. If you ever want to rereun the game on your terminal, type the `java Driver.java` command.
-10. Below, see the `Java Pong Game Controls` so that you know how to play the game.
+12. Below, see the `Java Pong Game Controls` so that you know how to play the game.

 ## Java Pong Game Controls
 1. To move the paddle to the `left`, hit the `J` key on your computer keyboard.